Yang Xiu (Han dynasty): Anecdotes

+A New Account of the Tales of the World recorded the following anecdotes involving Yang Xiu.

 Once, a garden door was built by some servants of Cao Cao.
 When he arrived, he did not talk to his servants about their work but instead wrote a character, "活", meaning "alive", on the door.
 Nobody could understand what Cao Cao meant by this, except Yang Xiu, who explained that, since, in Chinese, "門" means door, writing the character 活 inside a door forms the character "闊", which means "wide".
 Thus, Cao Cao was indicating that he thought the door was too wide.
 The servants of Cao Cao then altered the garden door; when Cao Cao heard that it was Yang Xiu alone who had understood his meaning, he was alerted of Yang's talent.

 Once, a nomadic tribe sent a box of cake to Cao Cao as a gift, who wrote the words "一合酥" on the box, which in English, means "a box of cake".
-However, when Yang Xiu saw it, he took out a spoon and shared the cake with the other followers of Cao Cao.
+But the word ”合” was meant to be written as “盒” However, when Yang Xiu saw it, he took out a spoon and shared the cake with the other followers of Cao Cao.
 Cao Cao, mystified, asked why, to which he replied, "My lord, you wrote the words 'A mouthful of cake for every person' on the box.
 How can we disobey your orders?"
 Since, in Chinese, the words "一合酥" can be separated into "一人一口酥", which translates thus.
 Cao Cao then became really angry with Yang Xiu.